darongmean/khmer-romanize/README.md

 khmer-romanize
 ==============

-Experimental on Khmer input method using roman character.
+Experiment on Khmer input method using roman script (writing by phonetic).

+**This project is in highly experiment state.**

+# Goals

+* use roman script as input
+* auto handle invisible space
+* support Khmer modern words

+# License

+Copyright @2014, Darong Mean.
+MIT License.